Portland-class cruiser: USS Portland (CA-33)

 Returning to the war, she bombarded Kiska as part of the Aleutian Islands campaign, played a supporting role in the Gilbert and Marshall Islands campaign, covered landings during the New Guinea campaign, and Pelelieu.
-She then participated in the Battle of Leyte Gulf, covered landings in the Philippines, and supported the Battle of Okinawa.
+She then participated in the Battle of Leyte Gulf - where she helped to sink the Japanese destroyer Asagumo - covered landings in the Philippines, and supported the Battle of Okinawa.
 At the end of the war she was decommissioned and remained in the United States Reserve Fleet until 1959, when she was broken up for scrap.

 USS Indianapolis (CA-35)

 Indianapolis served as flagship of Scouting Force 1 during World War II, and saw action in a number of campaigns in the Pacific theater.
 She supported the Gilbert and Marshall island campaigns as well as operations off the Caroline Islands.
 Later in the war she fought in the Battle of Philippine Sea and later the Battle of Iwo Jima and participating in the Battle of Okinawa.